Standard Chartered Singapore Marathon apologises, says traffic studies carried out before race

 CNA contacted the marathon's organiser Ironman Asia and national sports agency Sport Singapore for their comments on Monday but has yet to receive a reply.

-The planning of an evening marathon "was a year in the making", which also involved an "extensive stakeholder outreach programme" that began in January, the Facebook post said.
+The Facebook said the planning of an evening marathon "was a year in the making", which also involved an "extensive stakeholder outreach programme" that began in January.

 It added that "extensive road advisories" were disseminated through media outlets alongside its digital channel.